AdguardTeam/FilterListManager/crates/filter-list-manager/README.md

 flm.delete_custom_filter_lists(vec![custom_filter.id]);
 ```

-#### Installing a custom filter from a string instead of downloading it.
+#### Installing a custom filter from a string instead of downloading it

 ```rust
 let string_contents = String::from(r"